• Skip to primary navigation

 Shrimp coated with the sauce in the pan.

 Add scallions, cilantro, and fried garlic or shallots as an option.
-Enjoy with rice or noodles.
+Enjoy your Chili Garlic Shrimp with rice, like Sinangag (Garlic Fried Rice) or Java Rice.

 A saucy piece of shrimp on a fork.